 - Once you have met with your major advisor, you should submit the AREC internship application document from this link.

 - Once the application has been submitted, you are to email Prof. Thompson (or the faculty member you have chosen) to request an appointment to review the internship overall, hours you plan to work and how many units you will earn, as well as the deadline for the final report.
 Prof. Thompson's email is email@example.com, to see other AREC faculty profiles and contact info click here.

 - Within your appointment with the faculty member, you will identify the nature and scope of the project to be completed.
 This is to be a discussion between the student and the supervising faculty member.
 You will be given guidelines for your work and assignments for the course.
 The course is pass/fail and does not calculate into your UA GPA.

 - The AREC Internship Application is available online as a fillable form, meant to be submitted electronically, it can be found here.
 This form is required to begin the internship course process.

 - The Student Evaluation Form, which is meant to be completed at the end of the internship, can be found here.
 This form is required to earn a final grade in the internship course.

 - For review, you may access the Internship Policies & Responsibilities for Internship Supervisors here.
 This form is required as part of the internship course prior to the student beginning the internship work with the organization.
 This form will be sent to the internship supervisor by the AREC Dept, once the student has submitted the Internship Application and identified the supervisor's name and contact information.
-The student is not to send this to the supervisor.
+The student is not to send this to nor submit it from, the supervisor.

 - You may access the Internship Supervisor Final Evaluation form here.
 This form is required as part of the student's final grade.
 This form will be sent via email to the internship supervisor, and it may also be accessed directly from this site.